thewhitehouse007/juniper-ztp/README.md

 # juniper-ztp
 Juniper Zero Touch Provisioning

-CentOS7

-#Disable selinux because you're a network guy and you dont understand Linux - /etc/selinux/config

-systemctl disable firewalld
+Ubuntu 20

+sudo apt update

+sudo apt upgrade

-reboot
+sudo reboot

-yum install epel-release -y

-yum install dhcp -y
+sudp apt install isc-dhcp-server

 yum install vstfpd -y

-yum update -y
+sudo apt update

 #Configure dhcpd for the interface you wish to use - example config in this repo

-#Configure vsftpd to be insecure because you do networking - example config in this repo
+#Configure vsftpd to be insecure - example config in this repo

 systemctl enable dhcpd